Porting Applications using Recipes

 Most programs using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.

-If you are using a recipe from the master branch as dependency, check if you find a .patch file on the recipe folder or if the recipe.toml has a git = field pointing to the Redox GitLab.
+To determine if you need to use a Redox recipe as dependency check if you find a .patch file on the recipe folder or if the recipe.toml has a git = field pointing to the Redox GitLab, if not you can probably use the bundled libraries without problems.

 Environment Variables